-A few days before the event begins to stream you’ll receive a password and login information to access it.
+A few days before the event begins to stream, you’ll receive a password and login information to access it.
 The stream can be accessed from any device with internet connectivity, and your password will be valid for the entire 2-week period.
-You may use it to stream the show multiple times, though we ask that you refrain from sharing your code.
+You may use it to stream the show multiple times.

 Since the grand opening of RiverCenter in 2002, education has been an integral component of our mission.
 RiverCenter is proud to have served students and educators in our region with a variety of experiences and resources that integrate the arts into curriculum.
 Each season we have typically presented six titles in our ArtsReach Matinee series that are often tied to great works of literature for young people.
 These theatrical events showcase innovative presentations of both literature and STEAM content.
 We believe that it is not sufficient to simply present high quality productions for school-age children, therefore each performance is accompanied by a standards-based study guide designed to make the pre and post-show experience more meaningful.
 Our matinees are presented at 9:30am and 11:30am and many of the titles have “sensory friendly” showings.
 These feature lower sound levels, brighter lighting, before-show tactile tours, a quiet room and trained volunteers.

 While the Covid 19 crisis has forced us to pause live activities, we remain committed to providing them in the future, and eagerly anticipate the time when that can occur.
 If you would like to be notified when we resume operation, please send an email to: email@example.com